jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 Then it's bringing js machines online for each.

+Awh sheesh the loadcell reading protocol is something I bit banged myself... going to need to read all three channels now.

+That was fine, ~ 3 hours including new calibration.

+Next would be the servo & temperature controllers.
+Seems like a lot of kit, three days now just on system wake-up!
+IDK why I always clean code like this.

 ## 2021 07 03

 Alright, back at this.
 First some refreshers: I want a better motor interface / JS-side thing (to run initializations), and then a good homing routine.